Confederate Inspection Reports

 UPDATE: The original images of the microfilm for the following rolls are freely available on the Internet Archive, as follows:

-The Confederate Inspection Reports come from NARA Microfilm M935: Inspection Reports and Related Records Received By the Inspector Branch in the Confederate Adjutant and Inspector General’s Office, Roll 10: Inspection Reports P-12 – 39-P-24 (click here for a detailed index for M935, Reel 10).
-This roll may be purchased directly from the NARA for $85 (microfilm) or $125 (images on CD).
-I’ll be offering transcriptions of these items for $1.99 per inspection report, and $29.99 for transcriptions of every inspection report on the roll.
-Currently, only eight inspection reports are available providing detailed regimental strengths as well as the condition of the brigade at the time of the inspection.
+The Confederate Inspection Reports come from NARA Microfilm M935: Inspection Reports and Related Records Received By the Inspector Branch in the Confederate Adjutant and Inspector General’s Office, Rolls 10-15.
+These rolls may be purchased directly from the NARA for $85 (microfilm) or $125 (images on CD) per roll.
+I’ll be offering transcriptions of these free of charge soon.
 As I transcribe more inspection reports, I’ll provide brief updates at the site to let people know a new one is ready.
+Finished freely available transcriptions will appear below as they become available.
+In the meantime, take a look at the Index pages below to see of units in which you are interested appear.

 What a wonderful thing for you to be doing!
 Thank you so much!
 Will there be reports for the Cavalry as well?